-BDO was re-appointed as the Group's auditor at the Annual General Meeting held on the 5 May 2021.
 The Committee considers that its relationship with the auditor is working well and is satisfied with their effectiveness.
 The Committee is responsible for ensuring there is a suitable policy for ensuring that non-audit work undertaken by the auditor is reviewed to ensure it will not impact their independence and objectivity.
-The breakdown of fees between audit and non-audit services is provided in note 8 on page 55 of the Group's financial statements.
-The non-audit fees primarily relate to Group taxation compliance.
+The breakdown of fees is provided in note 8 on page 55 of the Group's financial statements.

 As necessary the Committee held private meetings with the auditor to review key items in its responsibilities.
-Taking into account the auditor's knowledge of the Group and experience, the Committee has recommended to the Board that the auditor is re-appointed for the period ending 31 December 2022.
+Taking into account the auditor's knowledge of the Group and experience, the Committee has recommended to the Board that the auditor is re-appointed for the year ending 31 December 2023.